goreleaser/goreleaser/www/docs/quick-start.md

 ```

 You can [customize](/customization) the generated `.goreleaser.yml` or leave
 it as-is, it's up to you.
+It is best practice to check `.goreleaser.yml` into the source control.

 You can test the configuration at any time by running GoReleaser with a few
 extra parameters to not require a version tag, skip publishing to GitHub,